trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

 The .apk file of this app is signed and deployed to a device/emulator.
 The signature is associated with the package name and secures data that belongs to the package.

-A package is generally signed with a self-signed PKI (Public Key Infrastructure) certificate, which identifies the author of the package.
+A package is generally signed with a self-signed PKI (Public Key Infrastructure) certificate, which identifies the developer of the package.